SenseTecnic/SenseTecnic.github.io/fred/faq.md

 ___

+### Q. What's the difference between paid and free accounts?
+The free account is a great way to try out FRED, ie cloud Node-RED, but it's limited by resources and will only run for 24h after you log out.
+Paid accounts are for users who need a real service which runs 24X7, has support and has much higher resource limits.
+The paid accounts also have access to an integrated MQTT service that makes it super easy to build IoT apps.

+___

+### Q. What's the MQTT service?
+Paid accounts get a bundled MQTT service that makes it easy to built IoT apps that rely on field deployed devices sending data over MQTT.
+Our MQTT service is built into FRED and highly integrated.
+In addition, we've developed a management interface for MQTT that makes it easy to create connections, monitor them, manage your topics etc. More details [here](http://docs.sensetecnic.com/mqtt/faq/)
+___

 ### Q. What do I get for free?
 The free account is a fully functioning node-RED instance that you can use to build and run Node-RED flows on our cloud server.
-It has two main restriction.
+It has three main restriction.
 Firstly, there is a max limit (50) on the number of nodes you can use in your flows.
 When you hit that restriction your Node-RED instance will be stopped after a period of time and you'll be asked to remove some nodes.
 Secondly, once deployed, your flows will run in our server for 24h.
 If you log in to FRED again during those 24h your timer is restarted.
 If you don't log in, your flows will be stopped to conserve server resources.
 All you have to do is login again and they will be restarted for another 24h.
 There are currently no restrictions on data in/out.
 Support is best effort by email.
+Lastly, you don't get access to our integrated MQTT service - that's only available for paying users.

 ___